muon-spectroscopy-computational-project/mudirac/README.md

 and wait for a few seconds for the tests to complete.
 If you want `mudirac` to be accessible from any folder in your computer, add the resulting `bin` directory to your system `PATH` environment variable.

-## Running
+## Running MuDirac on the command line

 Simulations can be run simply with the command

    mudirac input.in

 where the `.in` file can have any name one prefers.
-A full list of keywords employable in the `.in` file and their meaning can be found in `docs/Keywords.pdf`.
+Detailed documentation for MuDirac can be found [here](https://muon-spectroscopy-computational-project.github.io/mudirac/index.html).
+The documentation contains an explanation of the theory behind MuDirac, a full list of keywords and their meaning, and some examples of MuDirac usage.

+## How to Contribute to MuDirac

+For contributing to the Muon Spectroscopy Computational Project's software tools, please refer to the [contributing guidelines](https://muon-spectroscopy-computational-project.github.io/contributions.html).

 ## Citing MuDirac